-Skill #1: Active Listening
+1. Active Listening

 The most substantial part of a server's job is taking food and drink orders—which means you must have excellent active listening skills.
 For example, your restaurant might have a simple menu.
 However, if your customers ask for customizations, it can quickly make an order complex.

 Even if you write down the initial food order, as the meal progresses, customers will have additional requests.
 For instance, they will ask you for beverage refills, new drinks altogether, and extra dressings and sauces.
-Obviously, you won't write each one of these things down, so it's crucial that you actively listen so you can cater to your customers' needs.
+You won't write each one of these things down, so it's crucial that you actively listen so you can cater to your customers' needs.

-Skill #2: Sharp Memory
+2. Sharp Memory

 Similar to the last section, when a customer asks you for something, you need to remember the request and who made it.
 Now, a single request may seem easy enough to remember.

-However, in reality, you will almost always have multiple tables in your section or one or two large parties.
+However, you will almost always have multiple tables in your section or one or two large parties.
 And every person might have a specific request.
 Whether it's drink refills or correcting a wrong order, having a sharp memory will ensure you keep your guests happy—and maximize your tips.